Oknehsorod/mono-api/README.md

 ## Suggestion

-If you want to offer me to add new methods to this API, feel free to create issue
+If you want to offer me to add new methods to this API, feel free to create an issue.